Ward Museum Living Classroom, located on Schumaker Pond

 The Ward Museum of Wildfowl Art is located on Schumaker Pond, a headwater of the Wicomico River, one of the important tributaries of the Chesapeake Bay.
 The grounds have been improved to help bring visitors of all ages in contact with the rich natural resources in this region.
 The grounds can be enjoyed as part a self guided tour or an educational program.

-Norman Glenn & Eugene Burkett Nature Trails
+Norman & Judy Glenn and Eugene Burkett Nature Trails

 Anchoring the Living Classroom are nature trails along Schumaker Pond that provide interpretation and easy navigation through a wetland environment.